ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_standards/identifiers-curies.md

 ]
 ```

-Please note that the underscore in the Cellosaurus id `cellosaurus:CVCL_0312` may be problematic.
+The underscore in the Cellosaurus id `cellosaurus:CVCL_0312` should usually not be problematic if it is properly prefixed; however, _de novo_ identifier designs may avoid such a syntax.

 #### Further Information